-- Salt and salinity management are essential in the Imperial Region due to the salt content in the Colorado River water (1 ton of salt/acre-foot of imported water). - Salt and salinity management are integrated with the other management strategies or as part of existing practices and programs, and no new activities or actions have been identified. - Agricultural Water Use Efficiency measures through IID's Definite Plan and System Conservation Plan.
-Imperial Valley growers incorporate leaching, tile drainage and other salinity management practices as a part of their regular farming activity. - USBR Lower Colorado Region, Imperial Valley Research Center and IID cooperate to provide Imperial Valley growers with the IID-delivered Salinity Assessment Vehicle service, known as the "Salty Dawg" to determine salt levels in the soil, assist in determining leaching requirements, and contribute to effective water use. - o QSA and Related Agreements include mitigation flow for the Salton Sea. - Desalination RMS includes removal of salts from drain water or brackish groundwater and anticipates requirements for brine disposal. - Recycled Municipal Water RMS includes projects and programs that could change drain flows or potentially affect salinity; decreased drain flow or increased salinity may require mitigation for identified impact. - Regional stakeholders, through the Imperial Water Forum, should actively engage in efforts to restore the Salton Sea to realize benefits and avoid impacts to the region.
+- Salt and salinity management are essential in the Imperial Region due to the salt content in the Colorado River water (1 ton of salt/acre-foot of imported water). - Salt and salinity management are integrated with the other management strategies or as part of existing practices and programs, and no new activities or actions have been identified. - In the IID Service area the growers incorporate leaching, subsurface tile drainage, soil amendments and other salinity management practices as a part of their regular farming activity. - Existing programs, both private and public, support growers in managing the salt that comes in with Colorado River water supplies.
+The Imperial region is not recommending additional new programs or projects related to salt and salinity management as part of the IRWMP. - o QSA and Related Agreements include mitigation flow for the Salton Sea through 2017. - O Desalination resource management strategy includes a clause addressing removal of salts from drain water, brackish groundwater and/or other water sources and anticipates requirements for brine disposal and other water sources. - Stakeholders have proposed desalinization projects as part of the IRWMP implementation. - o Recycled Municipal Water resource management strategy includes projects and programs that could change drain flows or potentially affect salinity; decreased drain flow or increased salinity may require mitigation for identified impacts. - Regional stakeholders should actively engage in efforts to address the Salton Sea to realize benefits and avoid impacts to the region.